CSpyridakis/TUC-ECE-Thesis/README.md

 ## Documents
 * Thesis proposal is available [here](doc/Thesis%20Proposal%20-%20Design%20and%20Implementation%20of%20a%20Low%20Cost%20Embedded%20System%20for%20Localization%20of%20Drones%20Flying%20in%20Swarms.pdf).
 * Init version of technical specification document is available [here](doc/drone-mocap-technical-specs.pdf).
-* Complete Thesis document is available [here](doc/Design%20and%20Implementation%20of%20a%20Low%20Cost%20Embedded%20System%20for%20Localization%20of%20Drones%20Flying%20in%20Swarms.pdf).
+* Complete Thesis document is available [here](https://doi.org/10.26233/heallink.tuc.91531) and [here](doc/Design%20and%20Implementation%20of%20a%20Low%20Cost%20Embedded%20System%20for%20Localization%20of%20Drones%20Flying%20in%20Swarms.pdf).
-* Code for this thesis implementation is available [here](https://github.com/CSpyridakis/ros_drone_swarm_mocap)
+* Code for this thesis implementation is available [here](https://github.com/CSpyridakis/ros_drone_swarm_mocap).
+* Video from the presentation is available [here](https://youtu.be/7qfMd4-FWC4).

+## Bibliographic Citation
+Christos Spyridakis, "Design and implementation of a low cost embedded system for localization of drones flying in swarms", Diploma Work, School of Electrical and Computer Engineering, Technical University of Crete, Chania, Greece, 2022 https://doi.org/10.26233/heallink.tuc.91531